Skip to main content

 What is Cyber Governance Operations?

-TruSecure's category: governance run as a continuous operational layer, instrumented into the systems your business already runs on, rather than documented separately and reconciled before audits.
+TruSecure's category: governance, risk and compliance run as a continuous operational layer, instrumented into the systems your business already runs on, rather than documented separately and reconciled before audits.

 Is TruSecure only useful for NIS2?